Skip to main content

 How to check for anomalies for your QR Codes scans

-After ScanGuard is enabled, anomalous scans will be automatically detected for all your QR Codes.
+After you enable ScanGuard, scans with potential anomalies will be automatically flagged across your QR Codes.

 For aggregate analytics

-• Anomalous Scans for all your QR Codes will be displayed as a card and on the Scans chart on your Analytics Dashboard.
+• Flagged scans for all your QR Codes will be displayed as a card and on the Scans chart on your Analytics Dashboard.

-• In the card for Anomalous Scans, you can click on View details to see which QR Codes and patterns contributed to the anomalies.
+• In the card for Flagged Scans, you can click on View details to see which QR Codes and patterns contributed to the anomalies.

-• Click on the scan count to see details of the anomalies
+• Click on the scan count for a specific QR Code to see details of the anomalies and flagged scans for that code.

-• To filter out anomalous scans from your analytics view, you can turn on the toggle for Hide Anomalies on the top right.
+• To view your analytics without the flagged scans, you can turn on the toggle for Hide flagged scans on the top right.

 For individual QR Code analytics

-• You can also see anomalous scans for individual QR Codes in their respective analytics dashboard.
+• You can also see flagged scans for individual QR Codes in their respective analytics dashboard.

-• In the card for Anomalous Scans, you can click on View details to details of the anomalies
+• In the card for Flagged Scans, you can click on View details to check details of the anomalies responsible for the scans

-• To filter out anomalous scans from your analytics view, you can turn on the toggle for Hide Anomalies on the top right.
+• To view your analytics without the flagged scans, you can turn on the toggle for Hide flagged scans.

 Marking anomalies as expected